Masters of Science in Oral Sciences

 - Letters from 3 references, at least two familiar with research aptitude

-- Essay and CV/Resume outlining applicants research experience, program interest and career goals.
+- Personal statement and CV/Resume outlining applicants research experience, program interest and career goals.

 - Official original records of academic achievement (transcript, diploma, degree, certificate, and/or official statements showing the class or quality of marks compared with those possible to achieve) are required all institutes of higher education attended.